Miami Dolphins Sign Eight to Practice Squad

-MIAMI GARDENS, Fla. – The Miami Dolphins announced they have signed the following eight players to the practice squad: cornerback Ethan Bonner, defensive end Randy Charlton, tight end Tanner Conner, linebacker Cameron Goode, defensive tackle Da'Shawn Hand, linebacker Alexander (A.J.)
-Johnson, wide receiver Braylon Sanders and offensive lineman Alama Uluave.
+MIAMI GARDENS, Fla. – The Miami Dolphins announced they have signed the following eight players to the practice squad: tight end Nick Bowers, running back Darrynton Evans, offensive lineman Chasen Hines, safety Joshua Kalu, defensive tackle Rashard Lawrence, tackle James Tunstall, wide receiver Raleigh Webb and defensive end Chase Winovich.

+Bowers played in five games with Las Vegas in 2021.
+He originally entered the NFL as an undrafted college free agent with the Raiders on May 5, 2020.
+Bowers spent the 2022 season on Cincinnati's practice squad and was with the Bengals this past offseason and training camp.
+He played collegiately at Penn State.

+Evans has played in 12 career games for two teams, spending two seasons with Tennessee (2020-21) and one with Chicago (2022).
+He's totaled 30 career carries for 125 yards (4.2 avg.) and five receptions for 71 yards (14.2 avg.) and one touchdown.
+He also has 10 kickoff returns for 223 yards (22.3 avg.) and two special teams tackles.
+Evans originally entered the NFL as a third-round pick (93rd overall) by Tennessee in the 2020 NFL Draft after playing collegiately at Appalachian State.

-Bonner signed with Miami as an undrafted college free agent on May 12, 2023.
-He was a four-year letterman at Stanford, where he played in 21 games with 15 starts.
-As a senior in 2022, Bonner started 10 games, recording 29 tackles (20 solo) and five passes defensed.
+Tunstall originally signed with Miami as an undrafted college free agent on May 12, 2023 before being waived on Aug.
+28. He earned second-team All-AAC honors after starting 13 games at left tackle in 2022 for Cincinnati.
+He also played one season each at Stony Brook (2019) and at Connecticut (2018).
+As a sophomore at Stony Brook in 2019, Tunstall earned first-team FCS All-American honors.

-Charlton signed with Miami as an undrafted college free agent on May 12, 2023.
-He played his final two seasons (2021-22) at Mississippi State, where he appeared in 25 games with 22 starts and totaled 4.0 sacks each year.
-He began his career at UCF, where he lettered three seasons (2018-20) and played in 33 games with 11 starts.
-Charlton is from Miami and played at Miami Southridge High School.

-Conner appeared in 13 games as a rookie for Miami in 2022.
-He joined the team as an undrafted college free agent from Idaho State on May 13, 2022, where he was a first-team All-Big Sky selection at wide receiver in the spring of 2021.
-Conner also earned all-conference honors in track and field.
-He transitioned to tight end when he was signed by the Dolphins last year.
+Webb played in 12 games for two different teams as a rookie in 2022, appearing in two contests with Baltimore and 10 with New England.
+He originally entered the NFL as an undrafted college free agent with Baltimore on May 6, 2022.
+Webb played collegiately at The Citadel, where he earned first-team All-Southern Conference honors in 2019.

-Goode spent the 2022 season on Miami's practice squad after he was drafted by the Dolphins in the seventh round (224th overall) of the 2022 NFL Draft.
-He lettered five times (2017-21) and was a three-year starter at California, where he earned second-team All-Pac-12 honors as a graduate student in 2021.
-In his collegiate career, Goode totaled 170 tackles (97 solo), 21.0 sacks, two interceptions, 12 passes defensed, two forced fumbles and two fumble recoveries.

-Hand signed with Miami on Aug.
-6, 2023.
-He's appeared in 31 career games with 11 starts, having played for Detroit (2018-21) and Tennessee (2021-22).
-Hand has 54 career tackles (39 solo), 3.0 sacks, two passes defensed, three forced fumbles and one fumble recovery.
-He originally entered the NFL as a fourth-round pick (114th overall) by Detroit in the 2018 NFL Draft.
-Hand played collegiately at Alabama.
+Winovich has played in 53 career games with 11 starts, spending three seasons (2019-21) with New England and one (2022) with Cleveland.
+He's recorded 87 career tackles (60 solo) with 12.0 sacks, three passes defensed, one forced fumble and one interception.
+Winovich originally entered the NFL as a third-round pick (77th overall) by New England in the 2019 NFL Draft.
+He played collegiately at Michigan.

-Johnson signed with Miami on Aug.
-24, 2023.
-He has played in 39 career games with 34 starts after spending four seasons with Denver (2018-21) and one with Seattle (2022).
-Johnson has recorded 252 career tackles (143 solo), 4.5 sacks, one interception, eight passes defensed, four forced fumbles and two fumble recoveries.
-He also played in an NFC Wild Card game last season with Seattle.
-Johnson originally entered the NFL with Denver on Aug.
-13, 2018.
-He played collegiately at Tennessee.

-Sanders first signed with the Dolphins as an undrafted college free agent on May 13, 2022 and spent the season on Miami's practice squad.
-He was elevated three times in 2022, appearing in three games and catching two passes for 17 yards (8.5 avg.).
-Sanders was a five-year letterman (2017-21) for Mississippi, where he played in 46 games with 18 starts.

 |Name